-A biorefinery is an integrative, multifunctional over-arching concept that uses biomass as a diverse source of raw materials for the sustainable generation of a spectrum of intermediates and products while ensuring the minimization of waste products.
-A wastewater biorefinery expands this application to include wastewater as a source of raw materials, operating in the wastewater arena and designed to generate products of value from waste nutrients and simultaneously producing clean or ‘fit for purpose’ water as the non-negotiable product. (adapting the De la Fuente, 2014 definition)
+A biorefinery is an integrative, multifunctional overarching concept that uses biomass as a diverse source of raw materials for the sustainable generation of a spectrum of intermediates and products while ensuring the minimisation of waste products.
+A wastewater biorefinery expands this application to include wastewater as a source of raw materials, operating in the wastewater arena and designed to generate products of value from waste nutrients and simultaneously producing clean or ‘fit for purpose’ water as the non-negotiable product (adapting the De la Fuente, 2014 definition)

 What makes a wastewater biorefinery special?

-Where the emphasis of wastewater treatment is on discharging compliant effluent through bioremediation, a biorefinery using wastewater has as dual emphais both compliant effluent and creating bioproducts through biotransformation.
+Where the emphasis of wastewater treatment is on discharging compliant effluent through bioremediation, a biorefinery using wastewater has a dual emphasis on compliant effluent and creating bioproducts through biotransformation.

-Considering wastewater biorefineries in the context of sanitation is the focus of another flagship project: Sustainable Sanitation, and emerging projects within Future Water is linking the concept wider than bioprocessing to include Integrated Mine Water Management - another flagship project.
+Considering WWBR in the context of sanitation is the focus of another flagship FWI project, Sustainable Sanitation, and emerging projects within Future Water are expanding the concept to include Integrated Mine Water Management.

-- Harrison STL; Verster B; Rumjeet S; Raper T; Rademeyer S; Johnstone-Robertson M; Mosters L, 2016.
+Harrison STL; Verster B; Rumjeet S; Raper T; Rademeyer S; Johnstone-Robertson M; Mosters L, 2016.
 Towards Wastewater Biorefineries: integrated bioreactor and process design for combined water treatment and resource productivity.
-WRC Report (pending)
+WRC Report 2380-1-17.

 External resources of interest